meerkat-citronella/meerkat-citronella.github.io/_posts/2020-10-26-welcome-to-jekyll.markdown

 ## Browsers are the future

 Google Chrome is now the most popular web browser of all time, and user adoption of Chrome has accelerated over the past several years.
-Chrome has over 2 billion active users, and it owns 65% of market share with claims from Google of over 2 billion active Chrome browsers in 2016.
+Chrome has over 2 billion active users, and it owns 65% of the web browser market share.
+In 2016, there were over 2 billion active Chrome users.
 Chrome is wonderful for a handful of reasons:

 1. It looks and runs the same on most computers
 2. It's easy to install
 3. You can turbocharge Chrome using Extensions

 Regarding point 3, Chrome extensions are an incredible way for developers to deliver delightful software to users.
-If you've ever watched a Mr. Beast video, you're probability familiar with [Honey](https://www.youtube.com/watch?v=aNv1qZ54YzQ)?
+If you've ever watched a Mr. Beast video, you're probably familiar with [Honey](https://www.youtube.com/watch?v=aNv1qZ54YzQ)?
 Their product is almost entirely based around browser extensions, and Paypal just bought them for **\$4 billion**!
 [Grammarly](https://www.grammarly.com), another Chrome extension, recently raised \$90 million and is now valued at over \$**1 billion**!
 With a great idea and some hard work, perhaps you too can build a unicorn startup in Chrome :)

-## Extensions are great, but not simple to build with React
+## Extensions are great but not simple to build with React

-In the year 2020, there are countless JavaScript frameworks that make developing for the web easier than ever.
+In the year 2020, a plethora of intuitive yet powerful JavaScript frameworks have made developing for the web easier than ever.
 ReactJS happens to be [one of the most in-demand JS frameworks](https://twitter.com/AlexReibman/status/1203047332515926017/photo/1) for building beautiful frontend UIs.
 Unfortunately, Chrome extensions don't work the same as traditional web applications.
 At [DocIt](https://chrome.google.com/webstore/detail/docit/fmceajdookgglbnmeonlcedeoajmchpn?hl=en-US), we spent countless days toiling away with the Chrome Extension API and React when we built our Chrome Extension.
 We tried several React+Chrome Extension tutorials available on the web, and unfortunately, none of them seem to work too well.

 Long story short, _you can't just run `create-react-app`, click export, and expect a working extension_.

-In this tutorial, we will guide you step-by-step in building your own React-based Chrome Extension.
+In this tutorial, we will guide you step-by-step in building our own React-based Chrome Extension.
 Along the way, we will build a sticky note extension that lets users write, save, and pin notes to any webpage.
 [You can access the code for this extension here](https://github.com/meerkat-citronella/react-chrome-sticky-note-extension).
 Most of our code will be written in React, but we will also use a fair amount of vanilla JavaScript.

 ### Skill level

-Everyone!
-Beginners as well as seasoned experts will learn
+This tutorial is written for developers familiar with React and the JavaScript ecosystem, but beginners should be able to along.

 ### Prerequisites